Keyboard shortcuts

 🧭 Values

 3. Optimized for small teams. [yoe] is a tool for small teams to do big things.
-Large enterprises are welcome, but not our exclusive focus.
 There are plenty of enterprise tools (Bazel, Buck2, Maven, etc.); we will use ideas from these tools, but [yoe] aims to be something different.

 4. Scope is not limited to Embedded Linux.
 Although Embedded Linux is our current focus, a tool like [yoe] could be used for any problem where you pull a lot of pieces together.
 At its heart, [yoe] is a tool for building complex systems.